ubyssey/volunteer/installation/docker.md

 For performance boost, there's a a popular tool called [docker-sync](http://docker-sync.io/).

 ## How to clone repositories

-We will now download `ubyssey.ca` and `dispatch` projects.
 This is the github link (https://github.com/ubyssey).

 Clone the ubyssey.ca and the dispatch repositories to where-ever you prefer to work.
 This is typically done with the following terminal commands.
 If you forked the repository, use the URL of your fork.
 If you are working on a different branch, use the -b flag to specify which branch.